Education

 Art and education have always been the heart of my work.
 Whether I’m designing a museum program, guiding students through the creative process, or bringing an exhibition to life, I’m driven by the belief that art has the power to fuel curiosity, connect communities, and open up new ways of seeing and understanding the world.

-With nearly seven years of experience in both museum and classroom settings, I’ve developed a wide range of educational projects rooted in creativity, accessibility, and engagement.
+With experience in both museum and classroom settings, I’ve developed a wide range of educational projects rooted in creativity, accessibility, and engagement.
 Here, you’ll find a collection of the work I’m most proud of.

 This page is a glimpse into how I approach art education: with intention, playfulness, and a commitment to helping people of all ages connect with art in personal, memorable ways.